AB-CE/abce/doc/unit_testing.rst

 are certainly helping this.
 However structured testing procedures create more robust software.

-Currently all trade and exchange related as well as endowment and data logging facilities are unit tested.
-It is planned to extend unit testing to production and consumption, so that by version 0.4 all functions of the agents will be fully unit tested.
+Currently all trade and exchange related as well as endowment, production utility and data logging facilities are unit tested.
+It is planned to extend unit testing to quotes, so that by version 0.6 all functions of the agents will be fully unit tested.

 The modeler can run the unit testing facilities on his own system and therefore